deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

   This is a dictionary that maps labels of other nodes to conditions, i.e. callback functions that return `True` or `False`.
 These conditions determine whether respective nodes can be visited in the next turn.
-  In the example script, we use standard transitions: ``has_text`` requires the user request to fully match the provided text, while ``true`` always allows a transition.
+  In the example script, we use standard transitions: ``exact_match`` requires the user request to fully match the provided text, while ``true`` always allows a transition.
 However, passing custom callbacks that implement arbitrary logic is also an option.